Paul Hayes (footballer)

-As a player he was a forward who made more than 500 appearances for 11 clubs in all three divisions of the English Football League most notably for Scunthorpe United, Barnsley and Wycombe Wanderers.
+As a player, Hayes was a forward who made more than 500 appearances for 11 clubs in all three divisions of the English Football League, most notably for Scunthorpe United, Barnsley and Wycombe Wanderers.
 He also played professionally for Norwich City, Huddersfield Town, Charlton Athletic, Preston North End, Brentford, Crawley Town, Plymouth Argyle and Newport County.
-He played his latter career in non-League football for Hemel Hempstead Town, AFC Sudbury, Romford, Meridian VP, Faversham Town, Chatham Town and Haverhill Rovers.
-Hayes has held sporting director roles at non-League clubs Chatham Town and Bowers & Pitsea.
+Hayes played his latter career in non-League football for Hemel Hempstead Town, AFC Sudbury, Romford, Meridian VP, Faversham Town, Chatham Town and Haverhill Rovers.

+Since retiring as a player, Hayes has held sporting director roles at non-League clubs Chatham Town and Bowers & Pitsea.
+He has held managerial roles at Dunmow Town and Burnham Ramblers.

 Playing career

 Norwich City

 Hayes started his footballing career as a schoolboy with Norwich City, whom he joined as a 13-year-old.
 Hayes' first involvement with the first team came in pre-season prior to Norwich's 2001–02 First Division campaign, in which he scored in friendlies against Wroxham, Colchester United and Premier League club Arsenal.
 He was an unused substitute during the final two matches of the regular season.
-He failed to feature during Norwich's unsuccessful playoff campaign.
-Hayes failed to feature at all during the early part of the 2002–03 season and became frustrated at his lack of first team opportunities, with forwards Iwan Roberts, Paul McVeigh, David Nielsen, Alex Notman, Zema Abbey and Ian Henderson ahead of him in the pecking order.
+He failed to feature during Norwich's unsuccessful play-off campaign.

+Hayes failed to feature at all during the early months of the 2002–03 season and became frustrated at his lack of first team opportunities, with forwards Iwan Roberts, Paul McVeigh, David Nielsen, Alex Notman, Zema Abbey and Ian Henderson ahead of him in the pecking order.
 He spent periods on trial at Third Division clubs Torquay United and Scunthorpe United and had his Norwich academy contract cancelled on 3 December 2002.

 Scunthorpe United

 Hayes signed a youth contract with Third Division club Scunthorpe United in December 2002.
 He scored his first goal for the club on his second appearance, with Scunthorpe's fourth goal in a 4–1 win over Southend United on 25 January 2003.
 On 19 March 2003, Hayes signed a professional contract with Scunthorpe.
-He scored eight goals in 20 games during the 2002–03 season, though the campaign ended with a heartbreaking playoff semi-final defeat to Lincoln City.
+He scored eight goals in 20 games during the 2002–03 season, though the campaign ended with a play-off semi-final defeat to Lincoln City.
 Hayes became a regular starter the following season, making 45 appearances and scoring seven goals as Scunthorpe narrowly avoided relegation to the Conference.

 Hayes scored 19 goals during the 2004–05 season to help Scunthorpe gain automatic promotion to League One.
 Hayes was in red hot form during October and November 2004, scoring 10 goals in as many games.
-A highlight of his season was scoring the opener against Premier League club Chelsea in an FA Cup Third Round at Stamford Bridge on 8 January 2005, though Chelsea eventually ran out 3–1 winners.
+A highlight of his season was scoring the opener against Premier League club Chelsea in an FA Cup third round at Stamford Bridge on 8 January 2005, though Chelsea eventually ran out 3–1 winners.
 Hayes departed Glanford Park on 2 June 2005, having scored 34 goals in 116 appearances for the club.